BennyThadikaran/SwingTrend/README.md

 swing.high # the current highest high within a swing.

 swing.low # the current lowest low within a swing.

+swing.df # A reference to the dataframe passed to Swing.run()

+swing.symbol # Symbol name passed to Swing.run()

 # Below represent datetime of the respective candles.
 swing.sph_dt